SohammPawarr/taxkar/README.md

 # TaxKar
-TaxKar is a an online website (G2C) that can be used to assess income tax, GST on items and Foreign Exchange (Forex)
+TaxKar is a an online website (G2C) that can be used to assess income tax, GST on items, Foreign Exchange (Forex), and realtime Stock Market as well as predictions

 ## Steps to run this app :
 1. First download the code and open it in preferred IDE as a project